the0king0mina/the0king0mina/README.md

 ## 🌟 About Me
 <p>
 I am a professional <strong>AI Engineer</strong> passionate about building intelligent systems using <strong>Machine Learning, Deep Learning, NLP, Computer Vision</strong>, and <strong>AI Agents & Automation</strong>.
-I specialize in creating solutions that are efficient, scalable, and innovative for real-world applications. 🤖
+I create solutions that are efficient, scalable, and innovative for real-world applications. 🤖
 </p>

 ---